taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Under this narration, we see a young Majhee walking briskly through the crowded streets of São Paulo.
 Everyone is wearing what looks like light-weight full-body hazmat suits, flickering a bit as the eSyrup in the material absorbs dangerous radiation in the air, hoods up, breathing masks and googles on.
 The air is hazy with smog, the sky a smeared grey-blue, the mid-morning sun pale.
 As Majhee passes shops and cafes, the daily news appears in hologram-like projections that occupy the ceilings or hover at standing-head-height.
 Other humans have tiny projections coming from subdermally implanted chips in their wrists, palms, ears, or foreheads; these projections surround their wrists, palms, ears, or face with a sphere of light, either sonifying or visualising entertainment, memories, mental models, dreams, news, scholarly publications.

-A lot of the news is about the new space arboretum, but most of the individual info-spheres are focused on news about planetside climate disasters:
+A lot of the news is about the new space arboretum, but most of the individual **INFO-SPHERE**s are focused on news about planetside climate disasters:
 * The Colorado River has dried up completely and the severe drought is causing mass migrations to east, causing massive overcrowding in major inland ("mid-western") cities.
 * Last year's total evaporation of the River Niger has heightened ethnic tensions in the area and armed conflict is escalating.
 * An extremely aggressive water-borne disease wipes out several major urban areas in China and India